ppakdev/ken-giphy-jr/README.md

 ```sh
 yarn && yarn start
 ```
-### Then your browser should open to localhost:3000
+### Then your browser should open to localhost:3000 if not.. go to localhost:3000

 ---
 ### TODO: